Summer Academy Weeks

 7.Drinking alcohol or smoking.

-Emails will be sent to students in the late spring with details
+Emails will be sent to students accepted to the Summer Academy in the late spring with details

 At the conclusion of the Summer Academy, a closing event and reception will be held in the NASA Langley Reid Conference Center beginning at 1:30 p.m.
-In addition to the scholars, teachers and mentors, invited guests will include parents, legislators, NASA senior staff and other VIPs.
-Scholars are allowed two guests at the Closing Ceremony and will be contacted by VSGC staff prior to the Academy to obtain guests names for badging.
+In addition to the scholars, teachers and mentors, invited guests will include parents, legislators, NASA senior staff, and other VIPs.
+Scholars will be contacted by VSGC staff prior to the Academy to obtain guests names for badging.
 All students and guests must be U.S. Citizens in order to obtain a visitor badge.
+Family members who are Lawful Permanent Residents of the United States must begin the process to acquire a visitor badge for the Closing Ceremony in advance of the Summer Academy week that their student attends.

 Upon completion of the Summer Academy, each participant will receive the following: